heeseorain/mini_module_abm/exercise1.md

 ```
 ![](statics/Sup2_gameoflife4.PNG)

-#### Question 4.
+Q4.
 Let's add a new rule for `zombie-birth`.
 Add the following lines below the `ask patches [ ifelse ]` part.
 This rule runs the same ifelse command on the 1,000 randomly chosen patches, this time for `zombie-birth`.
-(Note: `n-of`[(http://ccl.northwestern.edu/netlogo/docs/dict/n-of.html)](http://ccl.northwestern.edu/netlogo/docs/dict/n-of.html)).
+- Note: [n-of](http://ccl.northwestern.edu/netlogo/docs/dict/n-of.html).
 Run the model and explain how this change affects the simulation.
 ```
 ask n-of 1000 patches
   [ ifelse live-neighbors = 3